Back

 Today’s crowns can support solar energy fields that harvest daylight at altitude, rainwater harvesting systems that capture moisture for greywater use, and even urban farms that bring food production into the skyline.
 Public observatories, once reserved for tourist novelty, are evolving into contemplative platforms for community gathering and urban reflection.
 Wind turbines and kinetic sculptures transform these summits into energy-generating, climate-responsive features that blur the boundary between infrastructure and art.

-These conceptual towers marked by their sculptural massing, integrated landscapes, and environmental responsiveness are best suited to cities that not only embrace architectural experimentation but also face pressing ecological challenges.
-In places like Dubai and Abu Dhabi, where an appetite for visionary form meets an arid climate, such structures offer an opportunity to showcase passive cooling strategies and reimagine vertical living as a response to harsh desert conditions.
+In cities like Dubai and Abu Dhabi, where an appetite for visionary form meets an arid climate, such structures offer an opportunity to showcase passive cooling strategies and reimagine vertical living as a response to harsh desert conditions.
 Singapore stands out as a global leader in compact urbanism and vertical greening, making it an ideal environment for skyscrapers that double as living ecosystems.

 © OJrnl.
 All rights reserved